- Aesopic, Libystic and Sybaritic fables

 The phoenix appears in J. K. Rowling‘s Harry Potter and the Order of the Phoenix (2003), in which we also find the griffin Albus Dumbledore.
 As well, the Harry Potter series features Cerberus/Kerberos.
 The griffin, however, had been used previously.
 For instance, he appears in Dante Alighieri‘s (c.
 1265–1321) Divine Comedy and in John Milton‘s Paradise Lost.
 In C. S. Lewis‘ popular Chronicles of Narnia, we find a centaur.

-Therianthropic animals are listed among zoomorphic creatures.
+Therianthropic animals, humans that transform themselves into beast and vice versa can be looked upon as zoomorphic creatures.
 There are therianthropic beings in fairy tales, which is usually the result of a curse.
+A fine example is Beauty and the Beast.
 Enchantment is central to fairy tales.
 But shapeshifting animals bring to mind the werewolf (le loup-garou), a lycanthrope, rather than fairy tales.
-At this point, we pause as we are about to return to the idea of metamorphosis.

-The above show, among other factors, to what extent humans see commonality with animals, but not as in Darwinism.
-Mythical and mythological animals may be up to no good, but they are not mutating._________________________ [i] Marc Fumaroli, Le Poète et le Roi, Jean de La Fontaine en son siècle (Éditions de Fallois, 1997). [ii] Donald Ray Schwartz, Noah’s Ark, an Annotated Encyclopedia of every Animal Species in the Hebrew Bible (Jason Aron Inc.: Northvale, New Jersey, Jerusalem, 2000).
-The Unicorn Photo credit: Wikipedia Camille Saint-Saëns (9 October 1835 – 16 December 1921) Le Carnaval des animaux The Yale, The Bern Physiologus © Micheline Walker August 25, 2013 WordPress
+The above shows, among other factors, to what extent humans see commonality with animals, but not as in Darwinism._________________________ [I] Jan M. Ziolkowski, Talking Animals: Medieval Latin Beast Poetry, 750 – 1150 (The University of Pennsylvania Press, 1993), p.
+18. [II] Marc Fumaroli, Le Poète et le Roi, Jean de La Fontaine en son siècle (Éditions de Fallois, 1997).
+[III] Donald Ray Schwartz, Noah’s Ark, an Annotated Encyclopedia of every Animal Species in the Hebrew Bible (Jason Aron Inc.: Northvale, New Jersey, Jerusalem, 2000).
+The Unicorn Photo credit: Wikipedia Camille Saint-Saëns (9 October 1835 – 16 December 1921) Le Carnaval des animaux The Yale, The Bern Physiologus © Micheline Walker 25 August 2013 WordPress